interlock-network/interlock-smartcontracts/contract_ilockmvp/README.md

 The `ilockmvp` contract is to be the centerpoint that the entire Interlock Network and ecosystem revolves around.
 The contract is meant to be simple, with upgradability and extendability in mind.

 The core of the contract is a standard Openbrush PSP22 token implementation.
-Built around the PSP22 token are provisions to enforce a vesting schedule, plus provisions to maintain higher resolution in accounting and bookkeeping than the typical PSP22 along.
+Built around the PSP22 token are provisions to enforce a vesting schedule, plus provisions to maintain higher resolution in accounting and bookkeeping than the typical PSP22 alone.

 As for the minimum viable product, the purpose of $ILOCK utility token is to incentivize Interlocker browser extension operators to share their browsing data and feedback by issuing rewards.
 In addition to the basic token and vesting/accounting measures, there is a simple suite of rewards-related function built in.
 The minimum viable function is simply one that issues a variable reward to a specified interlocker, drawn from the rewards pool.